-Who benefits: This budget amendment is a fundamental step to eliminate racial disparities in maternal mortality rates.

-Removing this arbitrary barrier to access to care will benefit an estimated 1,000 expectant mothers.
-The Department of Medical Assistance Services estimated in 2021 budget request to the Governor that this budget amendment would net for the Commonwealth \$2.3 million in savings and \$7.3 million in new federal funding.
+Who benefits: This budget amendment is a fundamental step to eliminate racial disparities in Virginia's maternal mortality rates.
+The Department of Medical Assistance Services estimated in its 2021 budget request to the Governor that this budget amendment would net for the Commonwealth \$2.3 million in savings and \$7.2 million in new federal funding.